fedevmoreno/hollybot/README.md

 ![HOLLYbot logo](/img/logo.png)
-### A funny chatbot that only responds with epic movie quotes.
+### A funny chatbot who always and only responds with epic movie quotes.